 Lesser Known Facts about Charminar

-- The Charminar is also known as the ‘Arc de Triomphe of the East’ due to its architecture that is as impressive as the renowned Arc de Triomphe in Paris.
+- The Charminar Hyderabad is also known as the ‘Arc de Triomphe of the East’ due to its architecture which is as impressive as the renowned Arc de Triomphe in Paris.

 - According to popular beliefs, the four minarets of the Charminar were built to represent the four khalifas or prophets of Islam.